JY1180/Graphics_Engine_HS/README.md

-commands are carried out like this:\
+commands are carried out like this, and put in 'script' file:\
 command\
 values\
 (ex.)\
 sphere\
 250 250 0 150

+run make in terminal to see your image!

 list of commands:
 push: Takes no additional values.
 It saves all the transformations applied.